ComposableFi/KTFPs/Proposals/Loan_Incentive_Proposal.md

 **Risks**

-The main risks involved are related to protocol risk, oracle risk and code failures that could result in losses of customers' funds.
+The main risks involved are protocol risk, oracle risk, and code failures that could result in losses of customers' funds.

 **Contact Info**